Liquidscroll/urColo/README.md

 - **Export (S key or button)**: Save palette to JSON (`palettes.json` next to the executable by default)
 - **Import**: Use the File menu to choose any JSON palette file to load

+## Colour Generation Algorithms
+urColo provides multiple strategies for generating new colours:

+- **Random Offset** – the default algorithm picks colours by adding small random offsets around the average of any locked swatches.
+With no locks the values are chosen uniformly.
+- **K-Means++** – locked swatches act as fixed cluster centres and the remaining colours are initialised using the k‑means++ strategy before iterating.
+This tends to distribute colours evenly around the locked selections.
+The number of clustering iterations can be configured in the palette tab when this algorithm is active.
+- **Gradient** and **Learned** are placeholders for future experiments.

 ## Contributing
 Fork the repo, create a feature branch, and submit a PR.
 Contributions welcome!